 - Fluids and nutrients given through a vein

-- A nasogastric (NG) tube placed through the nose into the stomach to drain the stomach to keep it empty
+- A nasogastric (NG) tube placed through the nose into the stomach to drain the stomach and keep it empty

 Most of the time, surgery can correct omphalocele.
 How well your baby does depends on how much damage or loss of intestine there was, and whether your child has other birth defects.